Katie Sugden: Casting

 On 10 July 2001, Rick Fulton of the Daily Record reported that Winward had joined the cast as Katie alongside Raine Davison, who played Eve Birch.
 Fulton said the girls would "set pulses racing among Emmerdale's teenage bratpack."
 Katie was introduced to the soap as the first love interest for Andy Sugden (Kelvin Fletcher).
 Winward was fifteen when she joined the cast and she said "It is fantastic to start in Emmerdale with Raine.
 It is a great coincidence because we trained together at drama school.
 I can't wait to start."
 A show spokesperson said there would be some "real eye-opening storylines" for the two girls and the rest of the teenage characters, dubbed the "village bratpack."
 The spokesperson added "We launched them together because we want to show our viewers that we already have very strong teenage storylines to complement our strong teenage following."

 Winward took maternity leave in 2005 after becoming pregnant with her first child.
-Katie departs in May and returns in the following February.
+Katie departed in May and returned in the following February.

 Storylines

-Katie is first seen when she meets Andy Sugden when they are in detention together and soon begin dating.
-Andy's brother, Robert (Karl Davies), is jealous and tries to come between them by telling Katie that he cannot afford to take her out for dinner.
+Katie is first seen when she meets Andy Sugden when they are in detention together at school and soon begin dating.
+Andy's adoptive brother, Robert (Karl Davies), is jealous and tries to come between them by telling Katie that he cannot afford to take her out for dinner.
 However, Andy is given counterfeit money by Cain Dingle (Jeff Hordley) and takes Katie for a romantic meal at Chez Marlon restaurant, ruining Robert's plan.

-In September 2001, Katie, Andy, Robert, Eve Birch (Raine Davison), Marc Reynolds (Anthony Lewis) and Ollie Reynolds (Vicky Binns) and Donna Windsor (Verity Rushworth) go to a nightclub but miss the last bus home.
+Katie, Andy, Robert, Eve Birch (Raine Davison), Marc Reynolds (Anthony Lewis) and Ollie Reynolds (Vicky Binns) and Donna Windsor (Verity Rushworth) go to a nightclub but miss the last bus home.
 To impress Katie, Andy steals a car for them to drive home in but on the way home, Marc, who is driving, knocks down and kills their headmistress, Jean Strickland (Alex Hall).
 Terrified of the consequences, they leave the body and burn the car but feeling guilty, they eventually confess.
 Marc is jailed and Katie and the others receive community service.